 Insects make up 75 percent of life on Earth.
 Can insects and other brainless organisms inform next-generation engineering, optimal transport systems and help us build the smart cities of the future?

 An entomologist and head of the Insect Behaviour and Ecology Lab at the University of Sydney, Dr Tanya Latty, joins our host Dr Chris Neff in the latest Open for Discussion episode to explain what we can learn from Nature.

-To get you prepared for the episode, Dr Latty shares four fascinating facts.
-Read more below or listen online.
+To get you prepared for the episode, Dr Latty shares three fascinating facts about insects: